 Creating these arrows requires efficiently sampling the pixels along each direction and testing for gaps (to make this determination easy, the starting cubemap is set to black with alpha values of 1, and when pixels are drawn in from the video image, their alpha values are set to 0).
-To sample the cubemap along each direction, the camera's view, right and up vectors (d, r and u respectively) are extracted from the camera's extrinsic pose.
+To sample the cubemap along each direction, from the camera's extrinsic pose the camera's view, right and up vectors (d, r and u respectively) can be extracted.
 The right and up vectors can be used to create 8 cardinal directions around the viewing direction.
-Then for each of these axes, the view vector is rotated about the axis incrementally in the range of [0..180] degrees (see
+Then for each of these axes, the view vector is rotated about the axis incrementally in the range of [0..180] degrees (see Figure 3(a)).